course-kit/guides/getting-started.md

 ## Wrap up

-In this guide we’ve covered the key features of the CourseKit platform including the dashboard and API.
-We’ve seen how to utilize these features to create a secure course in a Nuxt static site.
+In this guide we've covered the key features of the CourseKit platform including the dashboard and API.
+We've seen how to utilize these features to create a secure course in a Nuxt static site.